 Gestational surrogates, by definition, are women who choose to carry a child for a couple.
-In reality these women are kind, selfless, caring mothers, who love helping others.
+In reality, these women are kind, selfless, caring mothers, who love helping others.
 While surrogates do receive compensation for their contributions, it is not the sole reason they decide to become a surrogate.
 It is a rigorous process to go through in order to become a surrogate and receive payment.

-This is why surrogates are motivated by the joy of creating families, not monetary compensation.
+Surrogates are motivated by the joy of creating families, not monetary compensation.
 Many surrogates enjoy the expression of being pregnant and consider their families to be their greatest blessing.

 Acceptance of Surrogacy

 Historically, surrogacy has not been widely accepted.
-Thankfully, as times have changed it has become more accepted and understood, though it continues to to be criticized.
+Thankfully, as times have changed it has become more accepted and understood, though it continues to be criticized.
 One of the main criticisms is that it leaves women open to exploitation.
-However, in our experience the world of surrogacy has presented the unique opportunity for women to do something meaningful for others.
+However, in our experience, the world of surrogacy has presented a unique opportunity for women to do something meaningful for others.
 They are choosing to carry a baby for others, which is truly inspiring.
 Many are inspired by the fact that their children are not only the desired sons and daughters, but also siblings, cousins, nieces, nephews, or longing grandchildren.
 This spillover, and the knowledge that their behavior can change the lives of their families for generations, leads many to embark on a rather strange and unexplained journey.